Charity Case Studies

 For the project, our writer worked with the charity’s management team to understand the nature of their work, issues they were facing, and how their proposed diversionary interventions would meet the Commissioner’s objectives.
 These objectives were to have positive outcomes for those being supported and prevent them from becoming victims or perpetrators of crime.
-Beneficiaries were, therefore, both the homeless individuals and the police, and ultimately the people of Dover.
+Beneficiaries were, therefore, both the homeless individuals and the police, and ultimately, the people of Dover.

 These two funding bids were both successful and the charity was able to advance its work in the town.
-We also provided advice on how to capture management information to demonstrate the outcomes delivered.